splunk/splunk-gcp-functions/Examples/Example-4-Assets.md

 ## CLI Example Scripts
 (run in bash or the Cloud Shell)

-**Note that you will need to change values in bold in the scripts below to identify your project id, HEC URL, token and GCS Bucket **
+**Note that you will need to change values in bold in the scripts below to identify your project id, HEC URL, token and GCS Bucket**
-You can also change the OS environment variables in the first section to fit your needs
+You can also change the OS environment variables in the first section to fit your needs Note to use your Project ID, and not Project Name / Number

+When running the scripts the first time in a new project, if asked, accept the queries to create/initialise services

 <pre>